NFTMozaic/create-nft-app/docs/lesson-extra-2.md

 # 📦 Using Pinata

-In this lesson, you’ll learn how to:
+In this lesson, you'll learn how to:

 Create a Pinata account
 Set up the SDK and environment variables